Mathieu-Despres/mattyd-work-day-scheduler/README.md

 ## Usage

-This is only a repository for students studying the Coding Boot Camp provided by UNB.
+This is a calendar that can save your notes on specific (work) hours of the day.
+This will save your work even though you close your browser mn studying the Coding Boot Camp provided by UNB.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>